usektogo/airvibe-iot/docs/starter-station/00-Reference/reference-os.md

 The selected operating system has been:

-- verified on the `aq-off` reference station
-- verified on multiple AirVibe deployments
+- verified on multiple AirVibe Starter Station deployments
 - proven stable on Raspberry Pi Zero W v1
 - validated for headless deployment
 - validated for SSH-first installation
 - validated for classic Wi-Fi configuration
-- used throughout the complete AirVibe documentation project
+- used throughout the complete AirVibe Starter Station documentation

 This provides a consistent and reproducible installation process for every documented Starter Station.